sunnyshaurabh/TaskManager/README.md

 # TaskManager
-using H2 as in memory with the following settings spring.h2.console.path=/h2 server.port=8081
+developed in eclipse using springBoot and H2 as in memory with the following settings spring.h2.console.path=/h2 server.port=8081